tomplunkett/Data-Science/I’m Something of a Painter Myself/data/readme.md

-Data files in this directory
+Data files downloadable from the Kaggle site